A Masterpiece of Hoysala Temple Art

 The iconography of Vishnu in Matsyavatara has two forms: 1.
 Upper half-human and lower half-fish 2.
 Fish face and the rest human-like.
 The iconography of the sculpture shown in the image follows the second form.
 It portrays him with the face of a fish and the body of an Ashtabhuja (eight-armed) Vishnu.
 Notice that three of his hands are missing.
 The two of his remaining hands hold lotus and chakra, his signature objects.
 The rest hold an akshamala (rosary) and a book.
 He is wearing an elegant dress and beautiful jewelry.
 He is adorned with a finely carved mukuta (crown) on his head with a halo behind it.

-In this avatar, Vishnu assumes half-man half-turtle form during the Samudra Manthana (Churning of the Ocean of Milk), which was a collaborative effort by devas (demi-gods) and asuras (demons) to produce amrita, the nectar of immortality.
-With the seven-headed snake called Vasuki as the rope and Mount Mandara as the churning rod, the devas and asuras tugged Vasuki to churn the ocean for thousands of years to produce amrita.
+In this avatar, Vishnu assumes half-man half-turtle form during the Samudra Manthana (Churning of the Ocean of Milk), which was a collaborative effort by devas (demigods) and asuras (demons) to produce amrita, the nectar of immortality.
+Using the seven-headed snake called Vasuki as the rope and Mount Mandara as the churning rod, the devas and asuras tugged Vasuki to churn the ocean for thousands of years to produce amrita.
 Vishnu assumed the form of a turtle and went under Mount Mandara to enable churning.

-As you can see from the image, Vishu has the face of a turtle.
+As you can see from the image, Vishnu has the face of a turtle.
 The rest of the body is human with four hands, two of which are holding chakra and shanka, his signature objects.
 The other two are holding an egg-like object known as Hiranyagarbha, or the cosmic golden womb.
 In Sanskrit, hiranya means golden, and garbha means womb.
-According to both Rigveda and Yajurveda, Prajapathi, an deity who eventually became a form of Brahma, was born from this womb.
+According to both the Rigveda and Yajurveda, Prajapathi, an deity who eventually became a form of Brahma, was born from this womb.
 However, they differ in what he created.
-Rigveda says Pajapathi created abstract entities like mana (mind), kama (desire), and tapas (austerity).
-As per Yajurveda, he created the sky, earth, seasons, devas, asuras, etc.
+The Rigveda says the Pajapathi created abstract entities like mana (mind), kama (desire), and tapas (austerity).
+As per the Yajurveda, he created the sky, earth, seasons, devas, asuras, etc.